 Create this sweet felt bunny welcome sign for Easter!
 A fun handmade project to display for the holiday.
 Free pattern included.

-Good morning!
+Hello Crafty Friends!
 Today I have a fun DIY project to help get your home ready for Easter and spring!
 This Felt Bunny Welcome Sign is a quick and inexpensive way to decorate for the season.
 Felt, ribbon, embroidery floss, and the free printable pattern is all you need!

 I love hanging up spring and Easter wreaths this time of year but wanted to switch it up with something a little different.
 This cute bunny is so fun!
 You could make this using your sewing machine or hand-stitch it as I did.
 I used a simple running stitch and embroidery floss.
 Below is the tutorial!